 The CTSC Master's Degree Program is comprised of a didactic curriculum of core and elective courses and a mentored clinical research project.
 During the first year, trainees work with their mentors to develop and refine their research project.
 In the second year trainees will utilize the skills acquired from the didactic curriculum to conduct their research project, at 75% time and effort (50% minimum for surgeons).

-Research projects must have a translational or clinical research focus; basic research proposals will not be funded.
+Research projects must have a translational or clinical research focus.
 Pre-clinical studies should have near-term potential to translate into patient-oriented research.
-Emphasis is placed on precision medicine, drug discovery, targeted therapeutics, biomarker or device development and novel technologies; projects focusing on health needs of LGBTI and underserved populations and/or directly impacting health outcomes in the community; pediatric and women’s health studies; life course studies of disease; and studies incorporating biostatistical methodologies and design.
+Emphasis is placed on precision medicine, drug discovery, targeted therapeutics, biomarkers, device development and novel technologies, LGBTI health needs, underserved populations, community health outcomes, pediatric and women’s health studies, life course studies of diseases, and studies incorporating biostatistical methodologies and design.

 Investigators from all disciplines –pre-clinical, clinical and translational—are welcome to apply.
 Individuals from underrepresented groups, disadvantaged backgrounds and/or with disabilities are strongly encouraged to apply.